leereilly/games/README.md

 * [Onslaught Arena](https://github.com/lostdecade/onslaught_arena) - Fight off hordes of classic medieval monsters in this fast paced arcade shooter!
 [Play it now!](http://arcade.lostdecadegames.com/onslaught_arena/)
 * [Pappu Pakia](https://github.com/mindd-it/pappu-pakia) - Addictive game where you guide little Pappu around obstacles while collecting coins, stars, and berries and avoiding enemies known as Pakias.
 [Play it now!](http://khele.in/pappu-pakia/)
 * [Phaser Snake](https://github.com/gamedolphin/javascript_snake) - JavaScript version of the snake game, created using the Phaser Engine.
+* [Pity About Earth...](https://github.com/ScriptaGames/pityaboutearth) - Dear Humanity, I am sick of you.
+Yours, the Universe. (built in 72 hours) [Play it now!](http://beta.pae.fun/)
 * [PixelPlatformer](https://github.com/bendangelo/PixelPlatformer) - Simple platformer game that demostrates the power of the Entity game engine.
 * [PolyBranch](https://github.com/gbatha/PolyBranch) - Minimalist 3D game.
 Dodging branches may seem easy at first, but how long can you hold up as you approach terminal velocity?
 [Play it now!](http://gregbatha.com/branches/)
 * [Protocol 390](https://github.com/josegallegos07/game-off-2013) - To survive in People's Park, you must supply the prophet with change.
 [Play it now!](http://josegallegos.info/game-off-2013/Protocol390/index.html)